srknzl/kafka-chat/README.md

 * Run `docker-compose up -d` in root folder
 * Go to localhost:8080
 * You can use more than one browser to test, or multiple tabs in a single browser
+* Keep in mind that it can take 30 seconds for kafka and websocket server to start.

 ## SS
 ![](1.png)